zampolli75/indigo/_posts/2017-03-02-create-alias-terminal.md

 description: How to create an alias to access from the terminal a path
 ---

-The iCloud forder has an unusual path. ("~/Library/Mobile\ Documents/com~apple~CloudDocs").
+The iCloud folder has an unusual path. ("~/Library/Mobile\ Documents/com~apple~CloudDocs").
 Having to access iCloud files from the terminal is a little bit of a pain.
-Therefore, in order to ease the access to the iCloud folder you can create an alias in the ".bash_profile" file.
+Therefore, to ease the access to the iCloud folder, you can create an alias in the ".bash_profile" file.

 Firstly, we will have to open the *bash_profile* file.
 I usually use *vim* as a text editor inside the bash.